 You will remain in the recovery room until you are completely awake and ready to return home.

-In general, for all of these procedures, you should be able to resume your normal activities within a few days.
+In general, for all these procedures, you should be able to resume your normal activities within a few days.
 In some cases, you may have a catheter exiting your side and draining bile into a bag.
-The duration of the drainage into a bag will vary from patient to patient.
+The length of time a drainage bag is needed varies from patient to patient.
 Consult your interventional radiologist for information about your treatment.

 Who interprets the results and how do I get them?